 What’s the difference between BT’s regular broadband packages and their best student broadband deals?

 - Are available on 9 or 12 month contract rather than having to commit for 24 months.

-- Often cost a little bit more per month, because of the shorter commitment.
+- Have a higher monthly fee, because of the shorter commitment.

-The deals are the same, apart from the student discount – they offer the same average speeds with unlimited data usage, come with a BT Hub Wi Fi router, and include line rental.
+The deals are the same, apart from the student discount – they offer the same average speeds with unlimited data usage, come with a BT Smart Hub Wi Fi router, and have the same speeds.

 You have to use a university email address to sign up to one of BT’s student broadband deals.

 What’s good about BT broadband deals for students

 The good thing about BT broadband for students is it’s very widely available.
 BT own Openreach – the UK’s largest broadband network.
 Therefore, BT broadband should be available no matter where your uni is located, and where you happen to be living (whether in student accommodation, student house, or at a flat near the campus).

 The download speeds you can get with BT broadband may vary by location.
 You might not be able to get the ultra-fast broadband packages, depending on your local infrastructure.

 However, given most universities are located in urban areas, you should be able to get an average speed of more than 100Mbps with BT superfast fibre, if you want to get the best broadband speeds possible.

 Type your uni accommodation postcode into the BT Broadband website to see what average speeds you can get.